Hydrochlorothiazide: Medical uses

 Hydrochlorothiazide is used for the treatment of hypertension, congestive heart failure, symptomatic edema, diabetes insipidus, renal tubular acidosis.
 It is also used for the prevention of kidney stones in those who have high levels of calcium in their urine.

-Multiple studies suggest hydrochlorothiazide could be used as initial monotherapy in people with primary hypertension; however, the decision should be weighed against the consequence of long-term adverse metabolic abnormalities.
+Multiple studies suggest hydrochlorothiazide can be used as initial monotherapy in people with primary hypertension; however, the decision should be weighed against the consequence of long-term adverse metabolic abnormalities.
 Doses of hydrochlorothiazide of 50 mg or less over four years reduced mortality and development of cardiovascular diseases better than high-dose hydrochlorothiazide (50 mg or more) and beta-blockers.
 A 2019 review supported equivalence between drug classes for initiating monotherapy in hypertension, although thiazide or thiazide-like diuretics showed better primary effectiveness and safety profiles than angiotensin-converting enzyme inhibitors and non-dihydropyridine calcium channel blockers.

-Low doses (50 mg or less) of hydrochlorothiazide as first‐line therapy for hypertension were found to reduce total mortality and cardiovascular disease events over a four-year study.
-Hydrochlorothiazide appears be more effective than chlorthalidone in preventing heart attacks and strokes.
-Hydrochlorothiazide is less potent but may be more effective than chlorthalidone in reducing blood pressure.
+The use of low-dose thiazide diuretics, including other thiazide diuretics equivalent to less than 50mg of hydrochlorothiazide, together with other antihypertensive drug therapies maintaining blood pressure, was found to reduce total mortality and cardiovascular events in elderly population suffering from hypertension in a review study in 2018.
+Current evidence shows there is no statistical difference between hydrochlorothiazide and chlorthalidone in preventing cardiovascular events or non-cancer related deaths, although subgroup study suggest chlorthalidone may have additional benefit in patients with history of myocardial infarction or stroke when compared to hydrochlorothiazide.
+Chlorthalidone is more potent than hydrochlorothiazide and can produce greater reduction in blood pressure at equivalent doses.
 More robust studies are required to confirm which drug is superior in reducing cardiovascular events.
 Side effect profile for both drugs appear similar and are dose dependent.

 Hydrochlorothiazide is also sometimes used to prevent osteopenia and treat hypoparathyroidism, hypercalciuria, Dent's disease, and Ménière's disease.

 A low level of evidence, predominantly from observational studies, suggests that thiazide diuretics have a modest beneficial effect on bone mineral density and are associated with a decreased fracture risk when compared with people not taking thiazides.
 Thiazides decrease mineral bone loss by promoting calcium retention in the kidney, and by directly stimulating osteoblast differentiation and bone mineral formation.

 The combination of fixed-dose preparation such as losartan/hydrochlorothiazide has added advantages of a more potent antihypertensive effect with additional antihypertensive efficacy at the dose of 100 mg/25 mg when compared to monotherapy.